Use Cases and Scenarios

 - System Use Case - Also known as an "Implementation Use Case", these use cases are written at a lower level of detail than the business use case and refer to specific processes that will be carried out by different parts of the system.
 For example a system use case might be "return book when overdue" and would describe the interactions of the various actors (borrower, librarian) with the system in carrying out the end-to-end process.

-Typically you will start by defining the high-level business use-cases, and as the system requirements get defined, they will will be "drilled-down" into one or more lower-level system use cases.
+Typically, you will start by defining the high-level business use-cases, and as the system requirements get defined, they will be "drilled-down" into one or more lower-level system use cases.

 Scenarios and User Stories